 Stevenson’s professional minors are designed to pair with students’ majors to give them additional career options, a competitive edge in the job market, and an opportunity to shape their Stevenson experience to meet their specific career goals.
 Each of Stevenson’s five professional minors consists of four courses tied to an in-demand industry or profession.
 In addition, the Stevenson Career Connection Center coordinates panels, internships, and site visits with strategic partners in each professional minor sector to help students further explore career options.

 Professional Minors aren’t just about coursework.
 They are also about connecting with professionals in the field and gaining real-world experience through internships.
 Stevenson’s academic departments and the Stevenson Career Connection Center partner to provide Professional Minor students with a variety of services.

 Current students should reference the Professional Minors Portal Page for more information on how to declare a professional minor and incorporate the classes into their academic plan.

-Our Professional Minors offers students the ability to tackle tangible projects, obtaining skills that modern day employers are searching for.
+Our Professional Minors program offers students the ability to tackle tangible projects, obtaining skills that modern day employers are searching for.
 Check out this video for more about our Real Estate Professional Minor.

 Have you ever thought about launching, running, and building your own business?

 Add a professional minor in Entrepreneurship and Small Business Development to the discipline expertise you will learn in your major and give yourself a head start in making your entrepreneurial dreams come true.

 This professional minor will prepare you to understand the skills and commitment required to start a new venture or build a small business; to organize and write a complete successful business plan that can be used to start a business and apply for venture capital; and to set appropriate marketing objectives for small business growth.